UCR-Research-Computing/UCR-Research-Computing.github.io/pages/ai-ml.md

 Leverage powerful software tools designed to harness the full potential of HPC clusters for AI and ML tasks, across various domains.

-> :memo: **Note:** Installation and usage of some HPC tools may require advanced configuration.
+> **Note:** Installation and usage of some HPC tools may require advanced configuration.
 Consult the documentation or seek expert advice if needed.

 ### General Purpose and Cross-Domain Tools